ashejim/D195/_build/html/_sources/task3.md

 The most common reasons for returned task 3's:

-1. Grammar
+1. Grammar or Sources
-2. Sources
+2. "Insufficient details..." for one or more of the sections.
-3. Insufficient details for section X.
+3. Missing technical details in F1.
+4. No explicit examples in F2.
+5. The data analysis tools (e.g., Python code) was not shown in the video.

-1 and 2 are easily avoidable.
+The first item is easily avoidable.
 Being cited for "insufficient details" is a matter of subjectivity, but it is also easy to fix -just add more details.
 Since Task 3 mostly implements the already passed plan of Task 2 -it is mostly already passed.

 ### How long should task 3 be?